Notable People

 His public role widened after office because the theme was already bigger than Palm Beach

-The current Harvard Club page notes that Aronberg later became a legal commentator and trial-skills instructor at Harvard Law School.
+The Harvard Club page notes that Aronberg later became a legal commentator and trial-skills instructor at Harvard Law School.
 That development feels less like reinvention than continuation.

 By then, the underlying specialty was clear.